ingeniamc/ingeniamotion/docs/what_is_ingeniamotion.rst

 .. code-block:: python

-    # If we will connect only one servo
+    # In case we want to connect only one servo
     mc.communication.connect_servo_eoe("192.168.2.22", "eve-net_1.7.0.xdf")

-    # If we will connect more servos
+    # In case we want to connect more servos
     mc.communication.connect_servo_eoe("192.168.2.22", "eve-net_1.7.0.xdf",
                                        alias="servo_one")
     mc.communication.connect_servo_eoe("192.168.2.23", "eve-net_1.7.0.xdf",
                                        alias="servo_two")
-    # "alias" field will allow reference these servos in the future.
+    # The "alias" field will allow to reference these servos in the future.
-    # "alias" can be what we want.
+    # The "alias" can be whatever we want to use as identifier.

-Now, the servos are ready and we can work with they.
+Now, the servos are ready and we can work with them.

-We can apply some configurations:
+We then can apply some configurations:

 .. code-block:: python

     # If we have only one servo
     mc.configuration.release_brake()
-    # By default it use the axis 1
+    # By default it uses the axis 1

 Or we can execute some tests or calibrations: